The S.U. Carburetter

 This is, perhaps, the most familiar type of S.U. carburetter, being the one which has been in general use for the longest period and therefore in larger quantity than any other type.
 It is shown in diagrammatic form in Fig. 22.

-It consists of body, piston/suction chamber, jet and float chamber assemblies, the fuel being fed from the float chamber through a passageway in the float chamber arm into the fuel passages of the body, and thence through cross drillings in the jet assembly.
+It consists of body, piston/suction chamber, jet, and float chamber assemblies, the fuel being fed from the float chamber through a passageway in the float chamber arm into the fuel passages of the body, and thence through cross drillings in the jet assembly.

 tech

 The height to which the piston is lifted is controlled by the amount of air passing beneath it.
 When the piston is at the bottom of its stroke, with the engine idling, opening the butterfly allows the manifold depression to be communicated to the main volume of the body and then through a cross drilling in the lower part of the piston into the suction chamber above the piston.
 This depression immediately lifts the piston, allowing a mixture of air and fuel to pass the lower side of the piston and relieve the depression.
-The piston height is therefore stabilized at a depression controlled by the weight of the piston, the load of the piston spring, and: the area .of the large and small diameters of the piston.
+The piston height is therefore stabilized at a depression controlled by the weight of the piston, the load of the piston spring, and the areas of the large and small diameters of the piston.
 It will be noted that the underside of the large diameter of the piston is open to atmosphere.
 The air/fuel ratio is controlled by the diameter of the needle in the fuel jet.
-The optimum dimensions of this needle are normally found by experiment on an engine dynamometer, and by road testing of the vehicle.
+The optimum dimensions of this needle are normally found by experiment on an engine dynamometer and by road testing of the vehicle.
 Once determined, a profile cam is made to give the desired needle dimensions, and production needles can then be very accurately reproduced to the desired shape.

 From this it will be seen that once the correct needle has been specified, the jet has to be set to a datum dimension on the needle to ensure that the desired mixture is obtained throughout the range of the engine operating conditions.
 This position is set when the carburetter is tuned for idling.

 Most S.U. carburetters incorporate a piston damper, the function of which is to restrict the speed of lift of the piston on snap throttle openings, and to allow the piston to fall at its normal speed on throttle closure.
-This one way damping is obtained by means of a non-return valve situated at the base of the damper.
+This one-way damping is obtained by means of a non-return valve situated at the base of the damper.

 When the speed of piston lift is retarded an additional air depression is put on the fuel in the jet resulting in an increase in the quantity of fuel discharged.
 A richer mixture is thus obtained until the piston resumes its position of equilibrium.
 This enrichment is necessary to provide satisfactory pick-up.
-The piston damper also improves cold starting and driveability from cold.
+The piston damper also improves cold starting and drivability from cold.

 It is of the utmost importance that the fuel jet is assembled concentric with the needle.
-In order to allow for liberal adjustment the complete jet assembly is manufactured with side clearance between the jet bearing and the carburetter body.
+In order to allow for liberal adjustment, the complete jet assembly is manufactured with side clearance between the jet bearing and the carburetter body.
 Once the assembly has been correctly centred (with the jet full up and the piston resting on the bridge) it is locked in position by means of a large jet locking screw.
 The components of the H type jet are shown in order of assembly in Fig. 23.
 On most H type carburetters the float chamber is firmly secured to the body by means of a banjo bolt.
 On some engines, however, where vibration has led to malfunctioning of the float chamber, it has been found necessary to use a flexible mounting between the float chamber arm and the body of the carburetter.
 This has been achieved by means of rubber grommets secured by a shoulder bolt, or pillar bolt on later models.

-Since the carburetter is of the constant vacuum type the depression at the jet never falls below its normal operating value, and it is for this reason that variations of fuel level in the float chamber are unimportant.
+Since the carburetter is of the constant vacuum type, the depression at the jet never falls below its normal operating value, and it is for this reason that variations of fuel level in the float chamber are unimportant.

-On many cars it is found desirable to use vacuum operated ignition advance to obtain optimum part throttle consumption figures.
+On many cars it is found desirable to use vacuum-operated ignition advance to obtain optimum part-throttle consumption figures.
 The take-off point for this vacuum is arranged slightly to the air intake side of the butterfly, and in such a position that opening the butterfly allows the throttle disc to pass over the vacuum take-off point so that it then communicates with the manifold depression.
-By this means the vacuum is small at the distributor during idling and full throttle conditions, and is large at part throttle, being at a maximum when the throttle is open a few degrees.
+By this means the vacuum is small at the distributor during idling and full-throttle conditions, and is large at part throttle, being at a maximum when the throttle is open a few degrees.

-One other item now fined to all S.U. carburetters is the piston lifting pin.
+One other item now fitted to all S.U. carburetters is the piston lifting pin.
 This is used when the engine is not running, to lift the piston assembly for the purpose of checking that the needle is correctly centred and that the piston falls freely.
 It is also used to lift the piston a small amount when the engine is idling in order to check the mixture strength.

 On earlier models, before the fitting of the lifting pin, a hole was made in the carburetter body below the large diameter of the piston.
 The piston could thus be raised by means of a wire inserted through this hole.